return42/sphkerneldoc/linux_src_doc/virt/kvm/arm/arch_timer_c.rst

 Description
 -----------

-Check if the virtual timer has expired while we were running in the guest, and inject an interrupt if that was the case.
+Check if any of the timers have expired while we were running in the guest, and inject an interrupt if that was the case.

 ..
 This file was automatic generated / don't edit.